aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/charts/how-to-set-point-as-total/_index.md

 ---
-title: How to set point as total with JavaScript via C++
+title: How to Set Point as Total with JavaScript via C++
-linktitle: How to set point as total
+linktitle: How to Set Point as Total
-description: Learn to set points as total in waterFall charts using Aspose.Cells for JavaScript via C++.
+description: Learn to set points as total in waterfall charts using Aspose.Cells for JavaScript via C++.
-keywords: WaterFall Chart, Point, Set as total, JavaScript via C++
+keywords: Waterfall Chart, Point, Set as Total, JavaScript via C++
 type: docs
 weight: 72
 url: /javascript-cpp/how-to-set-point-as-total/
 ---

-## What is "Set point as total" in Excel Chart
+## What Is “Set Point as Total” in an Excel Chart?

-In some Excel charts, for example, a waterFall chart, some point data are the sum of the previous points, and you may need to "set point as total".
+In some Excel charts, for example, a waterfall chart, certain point data are the sum of the previous points, and you may need to “set point as total.”
 We will show the sample code and the illustration below.

-## A waterFall Chart needs to "Set point as total"
+## A Waterfall Chart Needs to “Set Point as Total”

 ![todo:image_alt_text](set-as-total1.png)

-This picture shows a waterFall chart in Excel.
-We can see that there are four data points starting with "Total", and they are used to count all the previous data points.
+This picture shows a waterfall chart in Excel.
+We can see that there are four data points starting with “Total,” and they are used to count all the previous data points.
 In this picture, the settings are not exactly right.
-When we select a point "Total 2024", we can see that the "Set as total" option is not checked in Excel.
+When we select the point “Total 2024,” we can see that the “Set as total” option is not checked in Excel.
 Attached below is the [sample Excel file](SampleSheet.xlsx) that needs to be modified, and we will use Aspose.Cells for JavaScript via C++ to set it up correctly.

-## Use Aspose.Cells for JavaScript via C++ to "Set point as total"
+## Use Aspose.Cells for JavaScript via C++ to “Set Point as Total”

 We use the following code to get the file set up correctly: